from __future__ import annotations

 """

-if self._runs and not internal_overwrite:
+if self._raw_runs and not internal_overwrite:

 raise RuntimeError(f"Cannot overwrite _runs for session {self._ses_name}")

-self._parent_input_path / self._ses_name
+session_path = self._parent_input_path / self._ses_name

-run_paths = _loading.get_run_paths(
+run_paths = _loading.get_raw_run_paths(

 self._file_format,